COSC3020/reverse-insertion-sort-egkallas/README.md

 that you've understood the concept.
 Add your answer to this markdown file.

 The average time complexity of insertion sort is $\Theta(n^2)$.
-The outer loop runs $(n)$ amount of times, n being the number of elements in the array.
-The inner loop however, runs depending on the amount of comparisons needed. n elements divided by
+The outer loop runs $n$ amount of times, $n$ being the number of elements in the array.
+The inner loop however, runs depending on the amount of comparisons needed AND the amount of insertions needed after those comparisons are made.
+This is an $n^2$ runtime.
+No matter the case, even if there are only a few elements in the array that need to be inserted, $n^2$ will still be the runtime.
+Therefor the average case runtime is $\Theta(n^2)$.